AnyImageKit/AnyImageKit/README.md

 ## License

-AnyImagePicker is released under the MIT license.
+AnyImageKit is released under the MIT license.
 See [LICENSE](./LICENSE) for details.